ionos-deploy-now/documentation/content/docs/runtime-configuration.md

 MAIL_FROM_ADDRESS={{ .secrets.mail.fromAddress }}
 MAIL_FROM_NAME="${APP_NAME}"
 ```

-### Adapting secret environment variables

-Secret environment variabels are stored and can be edited in GitHub secrets.
-After adding a new GitHub secret, you can communicate it's value to your runtime via the render-templates-action in `.github/workflows/deploy-now.yaml`.
-The value of the secret can than be referenced in your config file via `$` plus the name of the value as described above.

 ## HTACCESS files

 Deploy Now webservers will react to any HTACCESS that is moved to the browser via the root of the publish directory.
 You can use your HTACCESS file to define redirects or password protections.